HelmutP/Rcourse/README.md

 # Rcourse
 R for beginners.

-Course for Big Data seminar.
+Course for Big Data seminar

 Contents:
  - Introduction to syntax